 T-STEM Blueprint Redesign

-During the 2016-2017 and 2017-2018 school years, TEA has engaged with stakeholder groups across Texas to provide recommendations to the T-STEM Blueprint and Designation process.
-TEA has incorporated those recommendations and included Outcomes-Based Measures (OBMs) into a draft version of a T-STEM redesigned Blueprint.
+During the 2016-2017 and 2017-2018 school years, TEA engaged with stakeholder groups across Texas to provide recommendations to the T-STEM Blueprint and Designation process.
+Feedback was received through public comment period which was open Thursday, February 15, 2018 - Wednesday, February 28, 2018.
+The TEA has incorporated those recommendations and included Outcomes-Based Measures (OBMs) which are included in the current T-STEM redesigned Blueprint.

-TEA will seek stakeholder input on a future draft version of a T-STEM redesigned Blueprint.
-For more information on the timeline for future T-STEM blueprint redesigns, sign up for our CCRSM Newsletter.
+TEA anticipates launching a comprehensive revision process of the T-STEM Blueprint in 2021-22 and will seek broad stakeholder input.
+For more information on the timeline for future T-STEM Blueprint revisions, sign up for our CCRSM Newsletter.

 College, Career, and Military Prep